This blog post was originally published on October 25, 2016.

 Its customers include Government of Canada, HP, European Commision.

-If you’d like to compare the specifications of the web analytics vendors discussed here, download our free Web Analytics Vendor Comparison sheet.
+If you’d like to compare the specifications of the web analytics vendors discussed here, download our new free Web Analytics Vendor Comparison sheet.
 We have detailed over 40 functionalities and placed 5 of the most popular analytics solutions side-by-side for you to see the key differences between them.

 Download Web Analytics Vendor Comparison